mskr/clustermcml/Readme.md

 Implementation of MCML in MPI and OpenCL.

+> What does this mean?
+Well it means, that this program can answer the question of how a material made of multiple layers (which actually applies to nearly all organic materials) appears to our eyes from both sides, when a single ray enters from above, and all the subsurface scattering is tracked.
+It does this very accurately, because it uses the Monte Carlo method, and it does it relatively fast, because it uses massive parallelization.

 (Planned) extensions to original MCML are:
-- Non-flat boundary shapes
+- [x] Non-flat boundary shapes
-- Dwivedi sampling
+- [ ] Dwivedi sampling
-- Reflection BRDFs
+- [ ] Reflection BRDFs

 ## Build